DanielMartinus/Terminal-theme-decent/README.md

  - Open te "Profiles" tab
  - Click on the settings icon on the bottom of the screen below all the terminal themes.
  - Go to "Import..." and select the Terminal theme you just downloaden.
+ - **Optional: ** closing the terminal will reset the theme to default.
+Click on this theme and press default to set it as your default.